Gdoc/Admin

 What might explain the recent reduction in overall divorce rates in some countries?

-We see both of these factors in the analysis of divorce rates in the US from Stevenson and Wolfers.13 This chart maps out the percentage of marriages ending in divorce: each line represents the decade they got married (those married in the 1950s, 60s, 70s, 80s, and 1990s) and the x-axis represents the years since the wedding.
+We see both of these factors in data on divorce rates from England and Wales.
+The chart maps out the percentage of marriages ending in divorce by cohort: each line represents the year the couple got married (those married in 1965, in 1970, etc.), and the horizontal axis is the number of years since the wedding.

-We see that the share of marriages ending in divorce increased significantly for couples married in the 1960s or 70s compared to those who got married in the 1950s.
-The probability of divorce within 10 years was twice as high for couples married in the 1960s versus those who got married in the 1950s.
-For those married in the 1970s, it was more than three times as likely.
+We see that the share of marriages ending in divorce increased significantly for couples married in the 1980s and 1990s compared to those who got married in the 1960s and 1970s.
+The probability of divorce within 10 years was more than twice as high for couples married in 1995 versus those who got married in 1965.

-But since then the likelihood of divorce has fallen.
-It fell for couples married in the 1980s, and again for those in the 1990s.
+But since then, the likelihood of divorce has fallen, and marriages have tended to last longer.
+It fell for couples married in the 2000s and again for those in the 2010s.
 Both the likelihood of divorce has been falling, and the length of marriage has been increasing.

-We don't know yet how long the marriages of younger couples today will last.
-It will take several decades before we have the full picture on more recent marriages and their eventual outcomes.
+Still, we don't know yet how long the marriages of these younger couples today will last.
+It will take several decades before we have the full picture of more recent marriages and their eventual outcomes.

 Endnotes

-1. Recorded evidence of marriage ceremonies (and divorce) dates back to to the third millennium BCE, in ancient Mesopotamia and Babylonia.
+1. Recorded evidence of marriage ceremonies (and divorce) dates back to the third millennium BCE in ancient Mesopotamia and Babylonia.
 Bertman, S. (2005).
 Handbook to Life in Ancient Mesopotamia.
 Oxford University Press.

-5. Office for National Statistics (2014).
-Marriage statistics, cohabitation and cohort analyses.
+2. Office for National Statistics (2024).
+Marriages in England and Wales.
 Available online.

-7. This is based on estimates from 2016 published in the OECD Family Database (Table SF1.3.A.
-Living arrangements of children by age, online here).
+3. This is based on estimates from 2016 published in the OECD Family Database (Table SF1.3 Further information on living arrangements of children).

-9. For a discussion of historical remarriage patterns see for example Van Poppel, F. (1998).
+5. For a discussion of historical remarriage patterns see for example Van Poppel, F. (1998).
 Nineteenth-century remarriage patterns in the Netherlands.
-The Journal of interdisciplinary history, 28(3), 343-383.
+The Journal of Interdisciplinary History, 28(3), 343-383.
 Available online.

 Cite this work